HeroBrian389/copy-chatgpt-chat/README.md

 ## Features

-- Copy the entire ChatGPT conversation with a single click
+- Copy the entire ChatGPT conversation with a single click – now preserves full Markdown (headings, tables, code-blocks, etc.) exactly as rendered by ChatGPT
 - Use the keyboard shortcut (Ctrl+Shift+C) to quickly copy the conversation
 - Right-click context menu option for easy access
 - Visual feedback when copying is complete